Nintendo Switch: The creators say "We explore empathy in video games" - TechnoTron

 One was for film director.
 The other, for lithographer.
 But Nintendo crossed paths in their lives and art always gave way to interactive art.
 Shinya Takahashi (ex-lithographer) and Yoshiaki Koizumi (the former filmmaker), who are mainly responsible for Nintendo's complex organization chart of the new Nintendo Switch console that launches this Friday, are executive artists.
 Men who have forged the legend of the creative company of Pokémon, Super Mario or Zelda in many of its most famous titles.

-Nintendo console, the Nintendo Switch, with which the company plays it to a letter.
+Now it's your turn to face the new Nintendo console, the Nintendo Switch, with which the company plays it to a letter.
 His previous home console, Nintendo Wii U, just sold one unit in 10 of his predecessor, the Nintendo Wii, the most successful console in history.
 The Kyoto company, which started playing card games at the end of the 19th century, needs a lot of success to regain confidence.
 In an exclusive interview with the duo to discuss Nintendo's past, present and future.

 Both are graduates in Fine Arts.
 How did they end up on Nintendo?